Building Construction FAQ

 Great Lakes Energy: 1-888-485-2537

 Consumers Energy: 1-800-477-5050

 When do I need a plumbing permit?

 Any work that results in the alteration or disassembly of existing drain, waste, vent and water distribution piping would require a permit or any work that involves the alteration of a plumbing fixture.
-Exception: Drain cleaning, repair or replacement of faucets and toilets.
+Exception: Drain cleaning and/or repair of faucets and toilets.

 Can I do the work myself?